RM 1,431 Find Cheap Flights from Southeast Asia to Canada

 • How many cities have direct flights to Canada?

-From Southeast Asia, there are direct flights to Canada from one city.
-This city is Singapore and there are 4 direct flights each week.
+From Southeast Asia, there are direct flights to Canada from 2 cities.
+The city with the most direct flights is Bangkok, with 14 direct flights each week.

 • How many direct flights to Canada are there each day?